-Cream cheese frosting is super basic.
-It’s one of the easiest frostings you can make imo.
-You don’t have to worry about it splitting or the sugar not dissolving properly, it doesn’t get hard and gritty in the fridge, and it takes less than five minutes to whip up with an electric mixer.
+Vegan cream cheese frosting is one of the easiest frostings you can make imo.
+You don’t have to worry about it splitting or the sugar not dissolving properly, it doesn’t get hard and gritty in the fridge, and it takes less than five minutes to whip up from start to finish.

 Since I’ve never really paid attention to the particulars of cream cheese frosting, I decided to take this chance to do a mini taste test.

 Frosting Taste Test

 I started by mixing up a basic batch of frosting with just three ingredients: vegan cream cheese, vegan butter, and icing sugar, and spread it on one slice of the banana bread.
 Then I added a splash of vanilla extract, and spread it on a second slice.
 For the third slice, I mixed in half a tsp of cardamom powder with the icing.

 - Frosting #1: Pretty good.
 Together with the banana bread, it almost transported me back to my high school days.

 - Frosting #2: I immediately noticed the difference made by the vanilla extract.
 Even though frosting #1 tasted great before I tasted the second frosting, it now tasted flat and just plain sugary, with not much depth beyond that.
 Frosting #2 definitely enhanced the taste.

 - Frosting #3: Couldn’t taste a difference between #2 and #3.
 I tried hard to see if I could make out the extra kick of cardamom, but I couldn’t.
 The banana bread was probably already so heavily spiced that the extra cardamom just blended into the background.